 Item Issue

 Page Limits Strictly followed throughout application,

-including particular attention to:
+5 including particular attention to:

 - Research Narrative

 - Appendix 2 Narrative, if any

-- Biographical sketches
+- Biographical Sketches

 - Data Management Plan(s) (DMPs)

 - Letter(s) of Recommendation, if any

 Personally Identifiable Information None present in the application

 Research Narrative Composed of one PDF file including all

 appendices

-List of Individuals who Should not Serve as Provided as separate file in application

-Merit Reviewers

 Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional

 affiliation(s), Co-Investigator(s), Co-

 Investigator's institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

-Biographical Sketches Follow page limits strictly
+Biographical Sketches Follow page limits strictly and do not include

+list of collaborators

 Current and Pending Support Ensure complete listing of all activities,

 regardless of source of funding

+List of Individuals who Should not Serve as Provided as separate file in application

+Merit Reviews

-Data Management Plans (DMP) If referring to an experiment's DMP, describe
+Data Management Plans (DMP) - If referring to an experiment's DMP,

-the relationship to the proposed research
+describe the relationship to the proposed

+research

-Include a DMP even if no experimental data
+- Include a DMP even if no experimental

-is expected
+data is expected

+PDF Files Ensure that all PDF files comply with the

+following standards:

+- Files must be machine-readable.

+- Files may not be scanned from a printed

+document.

+- Files must be plain PDF files consisting

+of text, numbers, and images without

+editable fields, signatures, passwords,

+redactions, or other advanced features

+available in some PDF-compatible software.

+- Files must not be PDF portfolios or

+binders.